Table Of Contents

 $26.00

-At a $26 price, you lose $0.50 on every order while feeling like the store is busy.
+At a $26 price you lose $0.50 on every order while the store looks busy.
 Move the price to $30 and the same kit nets $3.50.
 One pricing decision is the difference between bleeding and banking.

-How your source affects both your margins and your cash flow.
-The common models:
+How you source affects both margin and cash flow

 • Dropshipping: no inventory held; supplier ships per order